Ranger 6: Mission profile

 One of the important parts of the Ranger program was monitoring all Atlas and Thor-Agena launches to check for failures that could directly affect it.
 This job had been assigned to the Marshall Space Flight Center in Huntsville, Alabama, but was instead moved to the Lewis Research Center (LRC) in Cleveland, Ohio.
 LRC sent additional personnel to the Convair assembly plant in San Diego to monitor the construction of Atlas vehicles.

 The review board focused on the malfunctions plaguing Atlas-Agena, in particular, the General Electric guidance system, both the Mod III-G variant used on East Coast Atlas Agenas and the Mod II-A used on West Coast vehicles, which had malfunctioned repeatedly.
 They recommended putting forward more detailed and stringent requirements for testing Atlas vehicles and making sure the guidance package could withstand in-flight vibration levels along with improved fabrication of wiring harnesses.
 Also, it was recommended that Convair establish one standardized booster configuration for all U.S. Air Force and NASA launches instead of custom modifications for each mission, replacing hardware with known design flaws with better substitutes, and improved testing of everything.
 Since the Air Force was in charge of Atlas-Agena, it followed that all these changes required their approval.

 Finally, NASA for the first time would be given complete oversight of all its space launches.
-Air Force involvement in procuring, preparing, and flying launch vehicles, as well as drafting postflight mission reports for NASA missions, was to end, a step that would greatly streamline and improve the efficiency of things.
+Air Force involvement in procuring, preparing, and flying launch vehicles, as well as drafting postflight mission reports for NASA missions, was to end, a step that would greatly streamline and improve program efficiency.

 Problems continued, this time with getting the TV cameras for Ranger 6 in working order.
 The camera tubes, supplied by Radio Corporation of America, were of variable quality and it took some time to find one that matched JPL's standards.

 During testing of Atlas guidance systems at General Electric, it was found that gold coating on diodes was flaking off and causing electrical shorts.
 Even worse, Ranger 6 had hundreds of the same diodes.
 This problem had easily eluded testing; moreover, ground tests could not simulate a "zero gravity" environment in space where the gold flakes would float around and form a short between the legs of the diode.
-In the end, there was no choice except to replace every last one of the several hundred diodes inside Ranger 6's circuitry.
+In the end, there was no choice except to replace every one of the several hundred diodes inside Ranger 6's circuitry.

 In April 1963, the United States Congress also decided to cut funding to the Ranger program by nearly 50% on the grounds that "no success had been achieved with any of the missions to date".
 This meant that plans for Ranger probes up to 13 were cancelled.
 Only Rangers 6-9 would be flown and they would carry little more than a TV camera.